ConnorY97/ConnorYoung/_tabs/about.md

 order: 1
 ---

 I am passionate about playing and making video games.
-Currently working as a Junior programmer at FMOD by Firelight Technologies.
+Currently working as a Support Engineer at FMOD by Firelight Technologies.

 ## Education
 - Completed a Diploma and Advanced Diploma of Professional Game Development at the [Academy of Entertainment](https://aie.edu.au/) (2019 - 2020)